Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     training orientation that learners need to meet in order to successfully study and complete the training program.
-3. Entry standards for the doctoral training program: Students must have graduated from a master\'s degree or a specialized training program at level 7 in a suitable field or graduated from a regular university with good grades (or equivalent level or higher) in a suitable field; have a foreign language level 4 according to the
+3. Entry standards for the doctoral training program: Students must have graduated from a master's degree or a specialized training program at level 7 in a suitable field or graduated from a regular university with good grades (or equivalent level or higher) in a suitable field; have a foreign language level 4 according to the